belighted/ubuntu-belighted/README.md

 * that's it!
 You can now follow the instructions in the [Getting Started](#Getting-Started) section (dont forget the [After Running The Script](#After-Running-The-Script) section!);

+## Change log

+Please refer to the [CHANGELOG.md](https://github.com/belighted/ubuntu-belighted/blob/main/CHANGELOG.md) file.

 ## Notes

 * The commit format is based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 * The change log format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## Change log

-Please refer to the [CHANGELOG.md](https://github.com/belighted/ubuntu-belighted/blob/main/CHANGELOG.md) file.

-## Notes

 ### Slack